 7. Open Last Active Window in Taskbar

-Ever since Windows 7, open apps in the taskbar (or Start bar) have had their own icons, with each open window or instance of that app bundled under that one icon, and visible in thumbnails when you hover your mouse over the icon.
-This is designed to save space in your taskbar, and generally make things neater.
+Ever since Windows 7, open apps on the Taskbar (or Start bar) have had their own icons, with each open window or instance of that app bundled under that one icon, and visible in thumbnails when you hover your mouse over the icon.
+This is designed to save space in your Taskbar and generally make things neater.

-By default, when you click a taskbar icon for an open app, these thumbnails pop up, but you can make a registry tweak so that when you click a taskbar icon, the last active window of that app opens, which can save some time.
-Here’s how to do it.
+By default, when you click a Taskbar icon for an open app, these thumbnails pop up, but you can make a registry tweak so that when you click a taskbar icon, the last active window of that app opens, which can save some time.

 8. Disable Shake to Minimize

 The “Aero Shake” is a feature introduced in Windows 7 that lets you minimize windows by grabbing the one you want to keep open and “shaking” it.
-You may not have realized you even had this feature, but now that you know, you might not want it because it can sometimes minimize all your windows without you necessarily wanting that.
+While it may sound cool, the option can sometimes minimize all your windows without you necessarily wanting that.
+Shake to minimize can also be a problem for people prone to hand tremors due to illness or other causes.
+But it can be a great help to others.

 9. Add Your Own Apps and Options to the Context Menu

 The context menu is a fine thing, but to really take control of it, you can create registry keys to add specific apps or Windows features to it.
 The exact way to do this will depend on what you want to add to the context menu.
-We have registry hacks for adding “Check for Updates” to the context menu, for example.
+There is a nice registry hack for adding “Check for Updates” to the context menu, for example.

-We also created a guide showing you how to add an “Open with Notepad” option to the context menu, though really you can replace Notepad in this guide with any other app on your PC.
+Tip: There are many other things you can do such as adding an “Open with Notepad” option to the context menu, though really you can replace Notepad in this guide with any other app on your PC.

 10. Change Windows Apps and Settings to “Dark Mode”